Free Breakfast & Lunch for all students all year

 Healthy changes in Bethel-Tate School Cafeterias

-This year, Bethel-Tate school cafeterias are meeting tough federal nutrition standards for school meals, ensuring that meals are healthy and well-balanced and provide students all the nutrition they need to succeed at school.
-USDA has changed the format of a school lunch and many of the changes started with the 2012-2013 school year.
+Bethel-Tate School cafeterias are meeting tough federal nutrition standards for school meals, ensuring that meals are healthy and well-balanced and provide students all the nutrition they need to succeed at school.

 School meals offer students milk, fruits, vegetables, proteins and grains and they must meet strict limits on saturated fat and portion size.
 Since the 2012-2013 school year, school lunches will meet additional standards, requiring: